Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Freely falling nanosphere in the presence of decoherence.

-Although the Lindblad equation (\ref{LWL}) can be derived from a process {\it \`a la} GRW where sudden jumps happen from time to time, it can also be derived from a quantum Monte Carlo unravelling in the sense of Ito, which is {\it per se} a continuous stochastic process.
+As is discussed in more detail in \cite{arxiv}, in the appropriate regime, the Lindblad equation associated with a process {\it \`a la} GRW (where sudden jumps happen from time to time) can also be derived from a quantum Monte Carlo unravelling in the sense of Ito, which is {\it per se} a continuous stochastic process.
 This is the case of the CSL model where by construction no sudden quantum jump is likely to occur, which justifies the ``C'' label of the CSL model.
-When the GRW model operates in the LWL regime and provided the jump rate is high enough the GRW and CSL models are equivalent in the sense that in both approaches the averaged CMDM obeys equation (\ref{LWL}).

 The decoherence parameters of the QG model \cite{QG1,QG2} obey $\Lambda_{QG}={c^4M^2m_0^4\over \hbar^3 m_P^3}$ where $m_P$ is the Planck mass, $M$ is the mass of the nanosphere, $m_0$ the mass of a nucleon, $\alpha_{QG}={c^2m_0^4\over \hbar^2 m_P^2}\approx 10^{-6} \mathrm{m}^{-2}$, $\gamma_{QG}\approx 3\times10^5 (M/m_0)^2 \mathrm{s}^{-1}$.
 Typically $\Lambda_{QG}\approx 3\times10^{19}(M/10^{-17}\mathrm{kg})^2$.